bettercap/bettercap/README.md

       Parameters

-       net.sniffer.verbose : Print captured packets to screen. (default=true)
-         net.sniffer.local : If true it will consider packets from/to this computer, otherwise it will skip them. (default=false) net.sniffer.filter : BPF filter for the sniffer. (default=not arp) net.sniffer.regexp : If filled, only packets matching this regular expression will be considered. (default=) net.sniffer.output : If set, the sniffer will write captured packets to this file. (default=)
+        net.sniffer.regexp : If filled, only packets matching this regular expression will be considered. (default=) net.sniffer.output : If set, the sniffer will write captured packets to this file. (default=) net.sniffer.verbose : Print captured packets to screen. (default=true) net.sniffer.local : If true it will consider packets from/to this computer, otherwise it will skip them. (default=false) net.sniffer.filter : BPF filter for the sniffer. (default=not arp)

-    REST API [not active]
+    REST API
     Expose a RESTful API.

                api.rest on : Start REST API server.